salimdellali/parking-lot-server/README.md

 ## Using the server (Hitting the endpoints)

+GET and PUT HTTP methods are the only methods used in the project

-the server has 4 main usable routes :
+The server has 4 main usable routes :

 - GET `/` : returns in json format the actual state of the parking lot
 - PUT `/parkcar/:carId` : with a given valid car ID, park the car and return the appropriate message, or return the appropriate error message
-- PUT `/unparkcar/:carId` : with a given valid car ID, unpark the car and return the appropriate message, or return the appropriate error message
+- PUT `/unparkcar/:slotId` : with a given valid slot ID, unpark the car, free up space and return the appropriate message, or return the appropriate error message
 - GET `/getcarslotinformation/:id` : with a given valid car ID or valid slot ID, return the parking slot information, or return the appropriate error message

 ## Last note

 I had a lot of fun developing this project, I learned a bunch of stuff along the way, I know I couldn't submit this assignement withing the given 3 days (but I managed to submit the Frontend assignement :P), nonetheless I submitting my work

+I'm eager to know the results and to get a response back from you guys

 Built with <3 and excitement by Salim Dellali